 It has been a wonderful eleven years being a stay at home mom of four kids.
 This year, I will finally achieve a monumental feat…sending my last child to school.
 I thought this day would never come, and I’m not quite sure how I feel about it.

-I wrote a post a couple years ago to the Tired Mom of Little Ones.
+I wrote a post a couple years ago to the Exhausted Mom of Toddlers.
 At the time, *I* was the tired mom, trying my best to share what those years are like with little ones at home.
 This stage can be so hard, and can deplete you of any selfishness you once had.

 I encourage you to look at that busy season with babies at home as a blessing and a time of God refining you, rather than the way the world looks at it as a burden.